Reducing Dengue Disease

 of dengue is the ability to get into obscure bodies of water scattered

-within and around the houses in which people live and where A. aegypti
+within and around groups of humans where A. aegypti mainly breeds.

-mainly breeds.
-Toward this end, we require a program of research aiming
+end, we require a program of biological research aiming toward an understanding

 A second requirement for an anti-dengue program is the potential for